Should You Migrate to Open Source Model?

 • No retesting burden every 6 months

-For a production system that requires high accuracy, that control and ability to improve matters.
+For a production system that requires high accuracy, that control matters.

 When to Stay with GPT-4o-mini